rackspace/php-opencloud/docs/userguide/Orchestration/README.md

     ```

 ### 2. Obtain an Orchestration service object from the client.
+All Orchestration operations are done via an _orchestration service object_.
+To
+instantiate this object, call the `orchestrationService` method on the `$client`
+object as shown in the following example:

 ```php
 $region = '<CLOUD REGION NAME>';
 $orchestrationService = $client->orchestrationService(null, $region);
 ```

-In the example above, you are connecting to the ``DFW`` region of the cloud.
-Any stacks and resources created with this `$orchestrationService` instance will be stored in that cloud region.
+Any stacks and resources created with this `$orchestrationService` instance will
+be stored in the cloud region specified by `$region`.

 ### 3. Create a stack from a template.
 ```php